scrollmapper/bible_databases/docs/0_introduction.md

 Within the **scripts** folder, you'll find essential scripts for generating new format extractions from **ESword** source **.json** files, along with additional utilities.

 These scripts serve multiple purposes, such as database building or converting books into various formats.
-Our project emphasizes transparency, eliminating any "black box" that may result from undocumented text acquisition and potential inaccuracies.

 Please note that **ESword** files are extracted using the SWORD-to-JSON Python package available here: [SWORD-to-JSON](https://github.com/wasdin/SWORD-to-JSON).